rohanrahat/night-sky-visibility-chart/README.md

 5. The resulting chart will show:
    - The altitude of your target object over 24 hours (purple line)
-   - The altitude of the Sun over 24 hours (orange line)
+   - The altitude of the Moon over 24 hours (orange line)
    - A reference line at 0° representing the horizon

 ## Technical Details